bofenghuang/vigogne/docs/data.md

 # Data

-The Vigogne models were trained on a variety of datasets, including open-source datasets, ChatGPT-distillation datasets (self-instruct and self-chat), and translated datasets.
+The Vigogne models were trained on a variety of datasets, including open-source datasets, ChatGPT-distillation datasets (self-instruct, self-chat, and orca-style data), and translated datasets.

 These datasets cover different purposes such as instruction-following and human-assistant chat.